Hipomenes/bu-theory-course/syllabus.md

 <br>

-## VII.
+## VI.
 Language and the Unconscious

 - Freud, [*The Interpretation of Dreams*]()
 - Freud, ["The Moses of Michelangelo"]() (1914)